Black Friday 2020 gaming monitor deals: the best 144Hz, 240Hz and ultrawide deals

 One of Dell’s doorbuster Black Friday deals, this astonishingly good deal on their ultrawide Alienware AW3420DW is currently 90% claimed at time of writing, so will likely sell out by the end of today.
 It’s a great monitor for $830, and is currently $70 lower than what you’ll find on Amazon.

-If you’re not fussed about having a 240Hz refresh rate with the newer Odyssey G9 below, then last year’s Samsung CRG9 will do you just fine.
+If you’re not fussed about having the 240Hz refresh rate on Samsung’s newer (but otherwise identical) Odyssey G9, then last year’s Samsung CRG9 will do you just fine.
 You still get the same 5120×1440 resolution and DisplayHDR 1000 support, after all, and you’re saving yourself almost $200 in the process.

-A newer version of the excellent Samsung CRG9 I reviewed last year, the Odyssey G9 offers the same super ultrawide resolution of 5120×1440 (two 27in, 1440p monitors in one) and DisplayHDR 1000 support, but raises the refresh rate to a whopping 240Hz.
-You’ll need a heck of a graphics card to run games at that speed at that resolution, but if it’s anything like its predecessor, it will be a real treat of a screen.
-Newegg also had it for $1250 if you want the next best alternative.

 How to get the best Black Friday gaming monitor deal